-The Division of Prevention and Community Research, Department of Psychiatry, Yale School of Medicine, will invite applications for a two-year NIDA T32 postdoctoral research training program in substance abuse prevention.
-Please check back in late 2017 or email Susan Florio at firstname.lastname@example.org to receive an email alert.
-Below is an example of the fellowship as offered for the last recruitment cycle.
+The Division of Prevention and Community Research, Department of Psychiatry, Yale School of Medicine invites applications for a one-year NIDA T32 postdoctoral research training program in substance abuse prevention.
+(A second year is possible given a successful renewal application of the program.)
+Applications are now being accepted for three fellows, with start dates beginning June or July 2019.

-Postdoctoral fellows participate in core seminars on Research and Data Analytic Methods, Grant Development, and Professional Development as well as in seminars and colloquia that cover related topics, such as the ethical conduct of research and current topics in substance abuse prevention.
+Postdoctoral fellows participate in core seminars on research and data analytic methods, grant development, and professional development as well as in seminars and colloquia that cover related topics, such as the ethical conduct of research and current topics in substance abuse prevention.
 Fellows also receive mentor-based training on at least two scientific projects while working concurrently with two core faculty who serve as their scientific advisors.
-Faculty available to serve as mentors are located in several research divisions in the Department of Psychiatry, such as the Division of Prevention and Community Research, the Division on Addictions, the School of Public Health, the Yale Stress Center, the Yale Child Study Center, and Women’s Health Research at Yale.
+Faculty available to serve as mentors are located in several research divisions in the Department of Psychiatry, such as the Division of Prevention and Community Research, the Division on Addictions, the Yale School of Public Health, the Yale Stress Center, the Yale Child Study Center, and Women’s Health Research at Yale.

 Scientific Projects Listed by Faculty Member

 All fellows work with two faculty scientific advisors, and as part of their application, are asked to identify up to three faculty with whom they wish to work, listed in order of priority.
 Once matched with two faculty scientific advisors, fellows join research teams based on their interests and experience.